 Questions in the Speaking Part 1 are very general.
 The aim is more to help candidates relax by asking them personal questions about common topics.
 On this page we look at some of the kinds of questions you might expect.

-At the start of the speaking test you can expect an examiner to say the following and ask the subsequent questions.
+At the start of the speaking test you can expect an examiner to say the following and ask these questions.

 Good morning/afternoon.
 My name is …… and this is my colleague … .